MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 **Announcement**

 **SSE3 Requirement.**  Microsoft Edge will stop supporting CPUs that lack SSE3 in Microsoft Edge 128.
-Devices with such CPUs will not receive any more updates.
+Devices with such CPUs won't receive any more updates.
 For more information, see [Microsoft Edge Supported Operating Systems](/deployedge/microsoft-edge-supported-operating-systems).

 ### Feature updates

-- **Removal of mutation events.** Support for mutation events has been removed.
+- **Removal of mutation events.** Support for mutation events was removed.
 The [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) API can be used instead.
 Administrators can use the [MutationEventsEnabled](/deployedge/microsoft-edge-policies#mutationeventsenabled) policy as a temporary workaround.
 Enterprises should still work to remove their dependencies on these mutation events.
 For more information, see [Intent to Ship: Deprecate Mutation Events (google.com)](https://groups.google.com/a/chromium.org/g/blink-dev/c/jBEISy1p1XU).

-- **Gift Card Redemption History in the Hub.** This feature will allow users with a MSA or Microsoft Entra ID Linked Account to view and utilize information from gift card redemptions through Pay with Rewards or the Rewards Dashboard.
-Once a user successfully redeems a gift card with Pay with Rewards, information relating to their gift card (date, card number/pin, redemption status) redemption will be added to a Redemption History that will be located in the Wallet hub.
+- **Gift Card Redemption History in the Hub.** Users with an MSA or Microsoft Entra ID Linked Account can view and utilize information from gift card redemptions through Pay with Rewards or the Rewards Dashboard.
+Once a user successfully redeems a gift card with Pay with Rewards, information relating to their gift card (date, card number/pin, redemption status) redemption is added to a Redemption History.
+This information is located in the Wallet hub.
 Admins can control availability of this feature using the [EdgeWalletCheckoutEnabled](/deployedge/microsoft-edge-policies#edgewalletcheckoutenabled) policy. **Note:** This feature is a controlled feature rollout.
 If you don't see this feature, check back as we continue our rollout.

-- **Password Monitor policy update.** When the [PasswordMonitorAllowed](/deployedge/microsoft-edge-policies#passwordmonitorallowed) policy is enabled as mandatory, users will no longer see the consent screen to turn on the feature.
-Also, when it is set to Mandatory enabled, the UI in Settings will be disabled but remain in the 'On' state, and a briefcase icon will be made visible next to it with this description displayed on hover - "This setting is managed by your organization."
+- **Password Monitor policy update.** When the [PasswordMonitorAllowed](/deployedge/microsoft-edge-policies#passwordmonitorallowed) policy is enabled as mandatory, users won't see the consent screen to turn on the feature.
+Also, when it's set to Mandatory enabled, the UI in Settings will be disabled but remain in the 'On' state, and a briefcase icon will be made visible next to it with this description displayed on hover - "This setting is managed by your organization."

 ### Policy updates